Energy drink: Health problems

-Excessive consumption of energy drinks can have serious health effects resulting from high caffeine and sugar intakes, particularly in children, teens, and young adults.
+Excessive consumption of energy drinks can have serious health effects resulting from high caffeine and sugar intakes, particularly in children, teenagers, and young adults.
 Excessive energy drink consumption may disrupt teens' sleep patterns and may be associated with increased risk-taking behavior.
 Excessive or repeated consumption of energy drinks can lead to cardiac problems, such as arrhythmias and heart attacks, and psychiatric conditions such as anxiety and phobias.

+The consumption of caffeinated energy drinks has been associated with adverse effects on cardiovascular health, including increased heart rate and blood pressure, which can pose risks for individuals with underlying heart conditions.
 In Europe, energy drinks containing sugar and caffeine have been associated with the deaths of athletes.
 Reviews have noted that caffeine content was not the only factor, and that the cocktail of other ingredients in energy drinks made them more dangerous than drinks whose only stimulant was caffeine; the studies noted that more research and government regulation were needed.